Country club Republican: Characteristics

 Country club Republicans have historically been associated with the White Anglo-Saxon Protestant (WASP) establishment that once dominated the political and economic life of the United States.
 This group was considered the closest thing to an American aristocracy, with privilege and influence based on lineage and old money.
 The archetype is often seen as fiscally conservative but socially moderate or liberal, sometimes indifferent to social issues altogether.

 The term is frequently used to contrast this group with more populist, socially conservative, or grassroots elements within the Republican Party.
 While the country club Republican is often depicted as part of the party's moderate or centrist wing, the label is sometimes used to criticize perceived elitism or detachment from the concerns of working-class voters.

 History

 The country club Republican archetype rose to prominence in the early and mid-20th century, when the Republican Party's leadership and donor base were dominated by wealthy, socially prominent families, particularly in the Northeast.
 The group overlapped with the so-called Rockefeller Republicans, who were center-right on economic issues and more liberal on social issues.

 By the late 20th century, the influence of country club Republicans declined as the party's base expanded to include more socially conservative and populist constituencies, particularly in the South and West.
 The rise of new economic elites and increased social mobility also diminished the dominance of the old WASP establishment.

+During the 2008 election, Barack Obama successfully drew support from some Republicans and moderate conservatives due to his charismatic communication style, appeals for national unity, and frustration with the existing political establishment.
+Many of these crossover voters—sometimes referred to as "Obamacons" or "Obama Republicans"—crossed party lines for specific reasons.